-Industrial design is an exciting and rapidly evolving profession.
-Products can be tangible, three-dimensional manufactured objects like consumer products, furniture, packaging, medical and sports equipment or they can be systems, services and interfaces.
-Many products are solutions to real-life problems.
+Industrial design at AUT focuses on good design for a better world.
+Products we design can be tangible, three-dimensional manufactured objects like consumer products, furniture, packaging, medical and sports equipment, or they can be systems, services and interfaces, always with innovation as a main driver.